schizo-monke/hitfactor.info/README.md

-### HitFactor.Info

-A Better Classification System for Action Shooting Sports
+### Howler Monkey Classification System - HMCS

+Independent Frontend/Webapp to bring better analysis and transparency into the USPSA Classification System.
+Currently read-only, uploads planned (See issue #1)

 #### Project Goals

-1. Pick Data-Driven Recommended HHF for All Classifiers/Divisions.
+1. Analyze existing historical data and provide recommended HHF for all classifiers/divisions.
-2. Implement Closer-To-Major-Match-Performance Classification Algorithm
-3. Provide Better Classification System or at least Partial Improvements to All Interested Action Shooting Sport Organizations
+2. Implement classification calculation and serve as an alternative shooter's classification source for expired members / shooters in protesting clubs.
+3. Implement alternative classification methods (percentiles, fluctuating, etc) for measuring shooter's skill
+4. Provide documentation and insight into classification system and present it to USPSA BOD after malicious actors are removed from the management.
+5. Integrate into USPSA.org website

 #### Running

-##### Locally with Docker-Compose
+##### Local

 For faster turn around when developing API, use:
-This starts up the app with a Mongo instance running in Docker.
-(Hydrates in less than 5 seconds)

 ```
 npm i
 npm run local
 ```

+This starts up the app with a Mongo instance running in Docker.

+(Hydrates in less than 5 seconds)

-##### Locally against MONGO_URL
+##### Sandbox

 Note: You must supply `MONGO_URL={URL_OF_SANDBOX_DATABASE}` to test in this manner.

 ```